| || |

-Oak Station - On Lambert Road, west of Mills Avenue.
-The Oak Station describes Whittier’s founding as a Quaker colony and traces the community’s growth from a small agricultural-based community to the thriving urban/suburban City it is today.
-Oak Station is the current eastern terminus of the Greenway Trail, Oak Station is centered on Whittier’s roots as a Quaker colony, tracing the community’s evolution from its Quaker beginnings to its current ethnic makeup of a population that is 55% Hispanic.
-Important figures from Whittier history are profiled, including Whittier’s namesake, the Quaker and abolitionist poet John Greenleaf Whittier, and the last Governor of Alta California (now the State of California) under Mexican rule, Pio de Jesus Pico, whose homestead, now a California State Park, is located in the City, near the corner of Whittier and Pioneer Boulevards.
+North of Lambert Road and both east and west of Mills Avenue, Oak Station describes Whittier’s founding as a Quaker colony and traces the community’s growth from a small agricultural-based community to the thriving urban/suburban community it is today.
+Figures from Whittier history are profiled, including Whittier’s namesake, Quaker abolitionist poet John Greenleaf Whittier, and the last Governor of Alta California (now the State of California) under Mexican rule, Pio de Jesus Pico, whose homestead is now a California State Park near the corner of Whittier and Pioneer Boulevards.
 Exhibits also interpret the area’s early ranch industry and water delivery history.
 Free off-road public parking is available.
 Oak Station is the current eastern terminus of the Greenway Trail and the beginning point for the east extension coming in 2019.

-Near the Five Points intersection, Sycamore Station recognizes the native California Sycamore trees and describes the history of surface transportation in Whittier, from wagons and trains to the early automobiles that traveled along the path of a pre-Whittier Boulevard.
-An old railroad "Salt Lake Route" logo is also displayed.
-Sycamore Station also pays tribute to the unique mid-20th century teenage phenomenon of "cruising Whittier Boulevard" on Friday and Saturday nights is memorialized.
+Near the Five Points intersection, Sycamore Station recognizes native California Sycamore trees and describes the history of surface transportation in Whittier, from wagons and trains to the railroad and the early automobiles that traveled along the path of a pre-Whittier Boulevard and the Camino Real.
+The old railroad "Salt Lake Route" logo is displayed and the unique mid-20th century teenage phenomenon of "cruising Whittier Boulevard" on Friday and Saturday nights is memorialized.
 "Thee Midniters," one of the first Chicano cross-over bands in the 20th century, immortalized cruising in the song, "Let’s Take a Trip Down Whittier Boulevard".
-The station ties into the historic Pickering Avenue and Whittier Boulevard railroad bridges, which have been rebuilt using the original plans.
-The third set of Wind Sculptures, described below, are also near this location, and provide a lovely – and mesmerizing – display of light and motion for motorists traveling east on Washington Boulevard to Whittier Boulevard.
-Funded by Los Angeles County Supervisor Don Knabe.
+The station ties into the Pickering Avenue and Whittier Boulevard railroad bridges, now a unique viewing point over Whittier Boulevard.
+Los Angeles County Fourth District Supervisor Don Knabe provided the funding.

 Whittier Greenway Trail Awards

-Several organizations have recently recognized the Whittier Greenway Trail for its design, operation, and community benefit.
-The City Council was pleased to accept these awards and is thankful that the trail was purchased, designed and constructed with regional, state, and federal funds, leaving our limited City funds to be used on other community priorities.
+Several organizations have recognized the Whittier Greenway Trail for its design, operation, and community benefits.
+The City Council was pleased to accept these awards and is thankful that the trail was purchased, designed and constructed with regional, state, and federal funds, leaving our limited City funds to be used on other community priorities..

 California Park and Recreation Society